DisposableCat/devilscreens/README.md

 You can get Pyglet from pip install pyglet.

-If you're on Windows, get PIL from here: http://www.lfd.uci.edu/~gohlke/pythonlibs/
+If you're on Windows, get Pillow from here: http://www.lfd.uci .edu/~gohlke/pythonlibs/

 Once you've got all that, download the repo and run devilscreens.pyw.